Mission-KI/LP-EDC-Plugin/README.md

 - Add tests
 - Support for other transfer types
 - Use job infos from request rather than currently used test data
+- Add routes for dataplane results (POST and GET)